 Best cameras for vlogging – Conclusion

-So that’s my complete list of the best vlogging cameras available.
-I strongly suggest you use a small, durable action camera.
 But if you’re set on having a more traditional setup then the Sony A7C or ZV-e10 are good options too.
 Last, there is always the iPhone.
 Lot’s of people have built massive vlog channels using only an iPhone.
+But the risk you run with using your phone is that you could drop it or have it stolen.